rios240/HLF-Performance-Analysis/README.md

 _Best results for this project can be achieved by using a Linux virtual machine and having the lastest Hyperledger Fabric images installed._

 1. Set up a Linux virtual machine (VM).
-    - Download and install a virtualization software (i.e. VitualBox, VMWare, QEMU, Winodws WSL, etc.) and set up a Linux distrobution.
+    - Download and install a virtualization software (i.e. VirtualBox, VMWare, QEMU, Winodws WSL, etc.) and set up a Linux distrobution.
 Recommendaed options are Debian,        Ubuntu, or Fedora.
 2. Install Docker.
     - This repository uses docker cli and docker-compose to create and run the containers necessary for the Fabric Network so you must install Docker on your                   environment.
 3. Install Hyperledger Fabric docker images.